rohilrg/An-deep-insight-into-the-different-song-features-using-Spotify-Web-Api/README.md

-# Power-of-Data-in-Music-Preferences
+# An-deep-insight-into-the-different-song-features
-A data-mining project to realize the power of Data in how we perceive music around us.
+A data-mining project to realize the power of Data in how we perceive music around us and diving deeper into the different song features and their dependence on each other.